CJWorkbench/columnchart/README.md

 ## Synopsis

-Displays a bar chart based on your data in Workbench
+Displays a column chart based on your data in Workbench

 ## Installation